bukster/hello-world/README.md

 Hello!
 4th year student taking Intro to Software Engineering as an elective.
-Need github for project so I am going through the git hub guide
+I need github for a project so I am going through the git hub guide